-A. An active member's name may be placed in nomination for the office of elected director by a written petition in form prescribed by the board and signed by the lesser of five percent (5%) of the active members whose principal place of practice is within the district to be represented by the nominee if elected, or one hundred (100) of such members, which petition must be received in the office of the executive director on or before March 1 of the year of election.
+A. An active member's name may be placed in nomination for the office of elected director by a written petition in form prescribed by the board and signed by the lesser of five percent (5%) of the active members whose principal place of practice is within the district to be represented by the nominee if elected, or one hundred (100) of such members, which petition must be received in the office of the executive director on or before March 1 of the year of the election.
+A petition signature is invalid if it is not dated or the signer signed the petition before September 1 of the year before the election.
 The executive director shall promptly review the petition to verify the eligibility of the nominee.
 If from the petition it appears the nominee is eligible, that person's name shall be listed upon the ballot.
 If from the petition the executive director finds the nominee to be ineligible, that fact shall immediately be communicated to the nominee.
-Any nominee desiring to appeal the findings of the executive director shall forthwith notify the executive director, who shall forthwith convene the executive committee to hear and determine the matter.
+Any nominee desiring to appeal the findings of the executive director shall promptly notify the executive director, who shall promptly convene the executive committee to hear and determine the matter.
 The executive committee shall have final authority to determine questions of eligibility of the nominee and the validity of the nominating petition and shall do so within ten (10) days of the notice to the executive director.